tfpauly/privacy-proxy/draft-private-access-tokens.md

 at specific Clients or sets of Clients.
 In order to mitigate this risk, the Mediator can observe and validate the key_id presented by the Client to the Issuer.
 As described in
 {{issuance}}, Mediators MUST validate that the key_id in the Client's AccessTokenRequest matches a known public key for the Issuer.
-This validation allows for key rotation across all Clients, but not allow for per-Client keys.
+The Mediator needs to support key rotation, but ought to disallow very rapid key changes, which could indicate that an Origin is colluding with an Issuer to try to rotate the key for each new Client in order to link the client activity.

 ## Issuer and Mediator Ownership